pippinbarr/cart263/course-information/outline.md

 ## Discord

-[Discord](https://discord.com/) will be used as our common space for this course.
-It will include general channels for everyone to hang out and chat, as well as channels for class time and "offices" for the instructor and the TAs.
+[Discord](https://discord.com/) will be used as a common space for this course, for offering online teaching where needed and also online support for students' work.
 Everyone will use their real name (or recognizable nickname) as their nickname on the Discord.
 Ideally, everyone will include their pronouns at the end of their Discord nickname.

 ## Evaluation